 - Plan to ask specific questions that generate in-depth input.
 For instance, rather than “What do you think?” ask “What are the strengths of this idea?
 Or “What could improve this idea?”

-Online meetings can be useful ways to work and make better relationships across distance possible.
+Online meetings can be useful ways to work and make better relationships across distances possible.
 Be patient with yourself and with others.
 We are all learning together.

 Finally, making online meetings work also requires leaders to consider what makes all meetings work.
 You can find more information on our website about planning and facilitating meetings.
 You might also consider purchasing Committees That Work: Common Traps, Creative Solutions.